Pesquisar neste blogue

 to praise a wonderland world

-or instead
+to instead

-question authory/ and think for yourself
+question authory/ and think for ourselves

 we can descontruct